The Strange Death of Europe: Reception

 The Strange Death of Europe received a polarized reception among critics and commentators.
-Sam Harris was among those who gave the book a very positive reception, lauding Murray's book as "wonderful".
 Writing in the National Review, Michael Brendan Dougherty praised it as "informed by actual reporting across the Continent, and a quality of writing that manages to be spritely and elegiac at the same time.
 Murray's is also a truly liberal intellect, in that he is free from the power that taboo exerts over the European problem, but he doesn't betray the slightest hint of atavism or meanspiritedness".
 Rod Liddle of The Sunday Times called the book "a brilliant, important and profoundly depressing book".
 In The Daily Telegraph, Juliet Samuel summarised Murray's book by saying, "His overall thesis, that a guilt-driven and exhausted Europe is playing fast and loose with its precious modern values by embracing migration on such a scale, is hard to refute".
-In a review for Claremont Review of Books, John O'Sullivan concluded that "Europe is drifting towards Eurabia".
+Conservative political commentator John O'Sullivan concluded in his review that "Europe is drifting towards Eurabia".
 Other commentators and writers who spoke positively of the book included Roger Scruton and Nick Cohen.

 Conversely, other reviews were very negative.
 Writing in The Guardian, the political journalist Gaby Hinsliff described Strange Death as "gentrified xenophobia" and "Chapter after chapter circles around the same repetitive themes: migrants raping and murdering and terrorising; paeans to Christianity; long polemics about how Europe is too 'exhausted by history' and colonial guilt to face another battle, and is thus letting itself be rolled over by invaders fiercely confident in their own beliefs", while also pointing out that Murray offers little definition of the European culture he claims is under threat.
 Pankaj Mishra's review in The New York Times described the book as "a handy digest of far-right clichés".
 In The Intercept, Murtaza Hussain criticized the "relentlessly paranoid tenor" of Murray's work and said that its claims of mass crime perpetuated by immigrants were "blinkered to the point of being propaganda", while noting the book's appeal to the far right.
 In Middle East Eye, Georgetown professor Ian Almond called the book "a staggeringly one-sided flow of statistics, interviews and examples, reflecting a clear decision to make the book a rhetorical claim that Europe is doomed to self-destruction".

 A more mixed review of the book in The Economist claimed it "hit on some unfortunate truths", but "shows an incomplete picture of Europe today."
 Furthermore, it said that "the book would benefit, however, from far more reporting" and claimed Murray often "lets fear trump analysis" and was "prone to exaggeration."